ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

 The second way to enable authentication is to set `Security.Certificate.Load.Exec`.

 This option is useful when you want to protect your certificate (private key) with other solutions such as "Azure Key Vault", "HashiCorp Vault" or even Hardware-Based Protection.
-RavenDB will invoke a process you specify, so you can write your own scripts / mini-programs and apply whatever logic you need.
+RavenDB will invoke a process you specify, so you can write your own scripts / mini-programs and apply the logic that you need.

 > It creates a clean separation between RavenDB and the secret store in use.